Exclusive: Breanna Stewart reveals March Madness bracket and what college team she'd play against again

 “If I could play college one more time, I would face Notre Dame because they were our rivals and they beat us more than enough times,” Stewart said.

-You can start getting your bracket in and for a chance to win a Reese's starting at or about 12:00 p.m.
+You can start getting your bracket in for a chance to go to the Final Four of the tournament (or if it busts, you can Reese's) starting at or about 12:00 p.m.
 Eastern Time (“ET”) on March 19, 2026, and ends at 11:59 p.m.
 ET on March 27, 2026.
-For more information on the Reese March Madness sweepstakes, visit here.
+Fans can share their brackets on social using the #ForAReesesSweeps and for more information on the Reese March Madness sweepstakes, visit here.